 Learn from B2B industry forerunners

 Curious to learn more about the best practices for B2B digital sales?
-Join our upcoming webinar, B2B Digital Commerce Revolution, on May 18th 2021.
-We’ll discuss essential themes for the changing environment – How is B2B sales representatives’ role changing with digital?
-What best practices have been identified in other companies?
+Watch our on-demand webinar, B2B Digital Commerce Revolution, first aired in May 2021.
+You'll hear about B2B sales trends in the US, how sales representatives' role is changing, and best practices in other companies.

-The main keynote will be held by Marta Dalton (Global eCommerce Director at Unilever), a global digital B2B sales thought leader.
+The webinar includes a discussion with Marta Dalton (Global eCommerce Director at Unilever), a global digital B2B sales thought leader.
 During her time as the Director of eCommerce at Coca Cola, she took the B2B ecommerce business from pilot to nearly $400M in 3 years.
-In addition, we will hear interesting success stories from industry forerunners – Framery and hallon.
+In addition, you will hear interesting success stories from industry forerunners – Framery and hallon.